JuliaLang/www.julialang.org/blog/2021/10/julia-1.7-highlights.md

 *Elliot Saba*, *Viral B Shah*,  *Mosè Giordano*

-Julia v1.7 introduces a new BLAS demuxing library called [libblastrampoline (LBT)](https://github.com/staticfloat/libblastrampoline), that provides a flexible and efficient way to switch backing BLAS libraries at runtime.
+Julia v1.7 introduces a new BLAS demuxing library called [libblastrampoline (LBT)](https://github.com/staticfloat/libblastrampoline), that provides a flexible and efficient way to switch the backing BLAS library at runtime.
 Because the BLAS/LAPACK API is "pure" (e.g. each BLAS/LAPACK invocation is separate from any other; there is no carryover state from one API call to another) it is possible to switch which BLAS backend actually services a particular client API call, such as a [DGEMM](http://www.netlib.org/lapack/explore-html/d1/d54/group__double__blas__level3_gaeda3cbd99c8fb834a60a6412878226e1.html) call for a `Float64` `Matrix`-`Matrix` multiplication.
 This statelessness enables us to easily switch from one BLAS backend to another without needing to modify client code, and combining this with a flexible wrapper implementation, we are able to provide a single, coherent API that automatically adjusts for a variety of BLAS/LAPACK providers across all the platforms that Julia itself supports.

 The wrapper itself consists of assembly routines to jump to a stored function pointer, using the same assembly chunks that the [Procedure Linkage Table (PLT)](https://www.technovelty.org/linux/plt-and-got-the-key-to-code-sharing-and-dynamic-libraries.html) uses in every dynamic library on your operating system.
 These small, efficient assembly routines act as a "trampoline", bouncing a call to its true destination within OpenBLAS, MKL, etc...

-The story doesn't end with just writing high-performance forwarding routines however; we also must deal with the complexity of differing BLAS/LAPACK ABIs.
+The story doesn't end with just writing high-performance forwarding routines, however; we also must deal with the complexity of differing BLAS/LAPACK ABIs.
 The most user-visible ABI difference is that of BLAS libraries that are built to use 64-bit indices (ILP64) rather than 32-bit indices (LP64).
-Mixing and matching client libraries that pass an index to a BLAS backend that expects indices of a different bitwidth can have disastrous consequences, from silently computing the wrong result, to outright segfaulting.
+Mixing and matching client libraries that pass an index to a BLAS backend that expects indices of a different bitwidth can have disastrous consequences, from silently computing the wrong result to outright segfaulting.
 The Julia project has long been a proponent of namespacing these two ABIs separately, by suffixing ILP64 BLAS symbols to differentiate them from the rest of the world and thereby avoid fatal confusion, renaming e.g. `dgemm_` to `dgemm_64_` (note the trailing underscore is a `gfortran` convention that we follow to maintain ABI compatibility).
 To deal with this, LBT exports two sets of symbols; an LP64 set with the names that most software expects, and an ILP64 set with the names that many pieces of software in the Julia world already expect (e.g. suffixed with `64_`).
 Internally, LBT maintains forwarding tables for the LP64 and ILP64 exported functions separately, allowing for a great degree of flexibility in managing BLAS/LAPACK backends.

 Another possible ABI difference is the naming of the symbols themselves (`dgemm`, `dgemm_`, `dgemm__`, `_dgemm_` and `myblas_dgemm` are all BLAS symbol names that have been seen in the wild) and so LBT performs a simple search over different possible manglings when loading a BLAS/LAPACK backend.
 Apple's Accelerate backend uses a slightly different ABI than the default `gfortran` ABI as related to passing character arguments (such as the `'U'` parameter to certain LAPACK routines marking something as an "upper" triangular matrix), and LBT automatically converts to/from this other ABI.
-Finally, LBT manages some vendor-specific APIs such as setting the number of threads of the backend libraries through a single entrypoint.
+Finally, LBT manages some vendor-specific APIs such as setting the number of threads of the backend libraries through a single entry-point.

-Most users will never need to directly interact with LBT, however for those that are interested, you can start with looking at the metadata LBT tracks on what libraries are currently loaded:
+Most users will never need to directly interact with LBT, however, for those that are interested, you can start with looking at the metadata LBT tracks on what libraries are currently loaded:

 ```julia-repl
 julia> LinearAlgebra.BLAS.lbt_get_config()